araobp/ultrasonic-communication/README.md

 ### The first experiment of up x down on STM32L4 DSP (June 10, 2018)

 I transmitted very weak chirp signals to STM32L4 DSP with MEMS mic.
 It worked!
-But I observed two peaks most of time, since the FFT calculation was performed on a chirp signal split into two within TQ, since the time frame was not in sync between the transmitter and the sender.
+But I observed two peaks most of time, since the FFT calculation was performed on a chirp signal split into two within TQ, since the time frame was not in sync between the transmitter and the receiver.

 ![upchirp_downchirp](./doc/FFT_upXdown.jpg)